JHay0112/lcadide/README.md

 # lcadide

-lcadide is an experimental browser interface for lcapy using Pyiodide.
+lcadide is an experimental browser interface for lcapy using Pyodide.